 The Location field is coded as described in clause 8.2.3.21 and contains the location information of the granted floor user.
 This field shall be omitted when location information of the granted floor user is not allowed by the granted floor user's MCPTT profile, or alternatively may be included with the location type field set to '0' (Not provided).

+User ID:

+In the direction from client to server the User ID field contains the MCPTT ID of the user sending the Floor Ack.

+In the direction from server to client, the User ID field contains the MCPTT ID of the targeted user.

+The User ID field is coded as specified in clause 8.2.3.6.

+Functional Alias:

+The Functional Alias field contains the functional alias of the granted party and is coded as specified in clause 8.2.3.19.

 * * * Next Change * * * *

 8.2.15 Queued Floor Requests message